Human Development and Family Science

 The HDFS curriculum addresses relational and family process in contemporary families, such as cohabiting couples, families of divorce and remarriage, military families, and foster families.
 Faculty are noted for their study of children’s friendships, couple dynamics, intimate partner violence, parenting practices, racial socialization, among other topics.
 You can view recent publications in the college’s faculty research database.

 Students can enroll in the Ph.D. program in Human Sciences with a concentration in Human Development and Family Science directly following the completion of a bachelor’s degree.
 In this degree program students earn a M.S. in Family and Child Science as they progress toward a Ph.D. in Human Sciences with a concentration in Human Development and Family Science.

 This program only admits students in the fall.
 All application materials must be received by deadline.

 Program Deadline: December 1

 - Upload a personal statement outlining your research interests, career goals, and why Florida State University is a good fit for you.
 We strongly encourage applicants to familiarize themselves with the research interests of the faculty in their area so the statement can specifically address those faculty members.
 The statement should include how your background and prior training make you a good candidate and should include your top three (3) choices of faculty members with whom you would like to work.
-If you are applying to the Human Development and Family Science Doctoral Program directly following a related bachelor’s program, you must clearly state that you are also interested in the Family and Child Sciences in-flight master’s degree.
+If you are applying to the Human Development and Family Science Doctoral Program directly following a related bachelor’s program, please see info on the Family and Child Sciences in-flight master’s degree.